-First, we listen.
 What are your problems and how does it feel?

-We recommend, if possible, you bring a partner or loved one along to this consultation as we go into a lot of detail so we can create the perfect care plan for your problem.
+We recommend, if possible, you bring a partner or loved one along to consult.
+We go into a lot of detail so we can create the perfect care plan for your problem.

-“what did the Chiropractic Doctor say was wrong?”
+“What did the Chiropractic Doctor say was wrong?”

 After your Chiropractor has diagnosed you, we reduce your discomfort through a combination of manipulation (loosening of tight joints), massage (loosening of tight muscles) and stretch techniques.